fancifulcrow/100-Days-Of-Python/README.md

 - Day 031 - Capstone Project - Flash Card Program
 - Day 032 - Email SMTP and the Datetime Module
 - Day 033 - Application Programming Interface
+- Day 034 - The Trivia API and The Quizzler App